You are here

 This page includes answers to questions we have received about the Ozempic shortage.

 The webpage is updated as soon as information changes.
-The TGA also updates supply information about Ozempic on the Medicine Shortage Reports Database.
+We also update supply information about Ozempic on the Medicine Shortage Reports Database.

 Facts about Ozempic